CommonGateway/CoreBundle/docs/features/Installation.md

 ````

 ### Installed dependencies
-The common gateway relies on a number of software dependencies the helm chart installs alongside the common gateway.
-If you want however to connect to existing versions of these dependencies, you can disable them.
+The Common Gateway relies on a number of software dependencies the Helm chart installs alongside the Common Gateway.
+However, if you want to connect to existing versions of these dependencies, you can disable these.

 #### PostgreSQL
-The common gateway is dependent on a SQL database for internal operations.
-We recommend to use PostgreSQL as the database type the common gateway was designed with.
+The Common Gateway is dependent on a SQL database for internal operations.
+We recommend to use PostgreSQL as the database type the Common Gateway was designed with.
 However we also support MySQL, MariaDB and Microsoft SQL Server, although the latter defers from newer standards and henceforth can cause some issues and therefore is not recommended.

-To disable PostgreSQL: set the setting `postgresql.enabled` to `false`, and enter a SQL url (`pgsql://`, `psql://` for postgres, `mysqli://` for MySQL and MariaDB or `pdo_sqlsrv://`) in the field `postgresql.url`.
+To disable PostgreSQL: set the setting `postgresql.enabled` to `false`, and enter a SQL URL (`pgsql://`, `psql://` for PostgreSQL, `mysqli://` for MySQL and MariaDB or `pdo_sqlsrv://`) in the field `postgresql.url`.
 Also, if the database is a Microsoft SQL Server database, don't forget to change the field `databaseType` to mssql.

 The PostgreSQL database that is installed if `postgresql.enabled` is set to `true` is installed with [this chart](https://artifacthub.io/packages/helm/bitnami/postgresql/12.1.2).
 This chart contains default resource requests that are not overwritten.